 - It comes with a 3 years warranty with 1-year customer service

-- It is heavy, likely to cause fatigue in overhead drilling
+- It is heavy, and likely to cause fatigue in overhead drilling

 - The package batteries have a short life